bongoja/pokedex_nodejs_allegro/README.md

 # Pokedex made in Node.js using PokeAPI

-1. To start go into project folder and run $ npm i
+To start go into project folder in console and run $ npm start
-2. After installation run $ npm start

 Project includes: